SamsungSLAV/festral/README.md

 1. building repositories listed in `buildconfig.json` by `festral-build`
 2. running tests for new builds on `Weles` by `festral-weles`
 3. generate summary HTML report
-4. import new builds to `secosci` database by `import_build.sh` script
-5. import new tests results to the `secosci` database by `import_test.sh` script
-6. now new builds and results are visible on the [secosci](http://127.0.0.1/secosci/) and new daily report is avaible [at this page](http://127.0.0.1/secosci/reports.php)